- 4 Free Coding Courses

 How does Tynker support learning in other areas?

 Tynker easily lends itself to supporting all areas of learning.
-Schools are using Tynker as a way for students to demonstrate their understanding of other subjects such as science and math.
+Schools are using Tynker's coding for kids free as a way for students to demonstrate their understanding of other subjects such as science and math.
 And as students work on Tynker projects they acquire a deeper knowledge of the subjects they are studying.

 Tynker's lessons support and enhance Common Core State Standards.
 View Common Core mapping here.